Vienna

 The complete guide to Vienna

-Why Vienna deserves the detour in luxury hotel mode
+Why Vienna deserves the detour in palace mode

 Vienna doesn't bluff.
-The Austrian capital imposes its rhythm between Ringstrasse and Innere Stadt, where neoclassical facades hide interiors that oscillate between imperial splendour and contemporary minimalism.
-We find a rare concentration of historic palaces (Imperial, Sacher, Bristol) that survived both world wars without losing their soul, and a recent wave of openings (Rosewood 2022, The Amauris 2023) that prove the city knows how to renew itself without renouncing its heritage.
+The Austrian capital sets its rhythm between Ringstrasse and Innere Stadt, where neoclassical facades hide interiors oscillating between imperial splendour and contemporary minimalism.
+We find a rare concentration of historic palaces (Imperial, Sacher, Bristol) that survived both world wars without losing their soul, and a recent wave of openings (Rosewood 2022, The Amauris 2023) that prove the city knows how to renew itself without denying its heritage.

-Viennese luxury stands out by three markers: the discreet service inherited from the Austro-Hungarian school, the obsession with detail (from Frette linens to Dornbracht taps) and a gastronomic scene that far exceeds the Sachertorte cliché.
+Viennase luxury stands out with three markers: the discreet service inherited from the Austro-Hungarian school, the obsession with detail (from Frette linens to Dornbracht taps) and a gastronomic scene that far exceeds the Sachertorte cliché.
 The palaces house starred tables (Opus at the Imperial, Mraz & Sohn near the Park Hyatt), and local chefs work Naschmarkt produce as much as Japanese or Mediterranean references.

 What strikes us is the architectural coherence: even the design hotels (Sans Souci, The Leo Grand) respect the Baroque volumes and ceiling heights.
 The result: we sleep in rooms of 40 m² minimum, with herringbone parquet and original mouldings, where other European capitals sacrifice space for the number of keys.
 In Vienna, luxury remains a matter of proportion.